google/santa/Docs/deployment/configuration.md

 | MachineIDPlist                | String     | The path to a plist that contains the MachineOwnerKey / value pair. |
 | MachineIDKey                  | String     | The key to use on MachineIDPlist.        |

-*protected keys: santad cannot be running to make a change
+*protected keys: If a sync server is configured, this setting cannot be changed while santad is running as it is assumed the setting will be provided by the sync server.

 ##### EventDetailURL